ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 **We only care about the net effect of the pull-requests, i.e. "feat: wallet integration".
 We don't care about the 30 commits of "bugfix, added, removed, refactored".
 We want a clear and concise history without any noise.**

-## How to label and organize GitHub Issues & Pull Requests
+## How to Label and Organize GitHub Issues & Pull Requests

 To make everyone's life easier when looking for issues or pull requests of specific types, priority or severity it is important to make proper use of labels so it is possible to identify the status and importance without having to look into it.